FernandoGLLC/etl_project/README.md

 **🧼 Data Issues & Fixes**

-Ticket Price Anomaly: The original dataset included a ticket_price column that, when multiplied by tickets_sold, produced unrealistically high totals.
+**Ticket Price Anomaly**: The original dataset included a ticket_price column that, when multiplied by tickets_sold, produced unrealistically high totals.
 After inspection, we discovered total_sales was actually in USD cents.

-Fix: Converted total_sales by dividing by 100 and dropped the misleading ticket_price column.
+**Fix**: Converted total_sales by dividing by 100 and dropped the misleading ticket_price column.